 What Is Ehrlichiosis In Dogs?

-Ehrlichiosis is a tick-borne disease caused by the organism Ehrlichia canis a rickettsial bacteria.
+Ehrlichiosis is a tick-borne disease caused by the organism Ehrlichia canis a type of rickettsial bacteria.

 E.canis can be found worldwide and is most prevalent in tropical and sub-tropical regions.

-You may have heard Ehrlichiosis in dogs being called names such as canine rickettsiosis, canine hemorrhagic fever, canine typhus, tracker dog disease, and tropical canine pancytopenia, these are all the same disease.
+You may have heard Ehrlichiosis in dogs being called names such as canine rickettsiosis, canine haemorrhagic fever, canine typhus, tracker dog disease, and tropical canine pancytopenia.
+These are all names for the same disease.

 Until May 2020, Ehrlichiosis has only been found in dogs in Australia that have been imported (on testing when in quarantine).